judepayne/rhizome/README.markdown

 Rhizome is a library for visualizing graph and tree structures.

+## Changes made in this fork

+- moved to .cljc format so now for Clojure/script
+- removed viz.clj i.e. this version of the library only generates dot
+- removed tree->dot function
+- added nested cluster functionality: & so changed from node->cluster to node->clusters (see below)
+- added cluster->ranks argument to allow for specification of ranks=same for certain nodes in a cluster (see below)

+Thanks to Zach Tellman for this wonderful library!

 ## Usage

 To include in your project, add this to your `project.clj`: